Mission and History

 Passion and Focus

-The Foundation’s goal was clear: To drive the research that would lead to preventions, treatments and vision restoration for the degenerative retinal diseases – including macular degeneration, retinitis pigmentosa, and Usher syndrome – that together affect more than 10 million Americans and millions more throughout the world.
+The Foundation’s goal was clear: To drive the research that would lead to preventions, treatments and cures for retinal diseases – including macular degeneration, retinitis pigmentosa, and Usher syndrome – that together affect more than 10 million Americans and millions more throughout the world.

 Key Facts about the Foundation

-During its now 47 year history, the Foundation has raised over $750 million in support of its effort to reverse blindness and restore vision.
+During its now 50-year history, the Foundation has raised over $891 million in support of its effort to reverse blindness and restore vision.

-The Foundation has 41 volunteer-led chapters across the U.S. These dedicated volunteers raise funds, increase public awareness, and provide support to families affected by retinal diseases in their communities.
+The Foundation has over 40 volunteer-led chapters across the U.S. These dedicated volunteers raise funds, increase public awareness, and provide support to families affected by retinal diseases in their communities.